TanStack/query/docs/framework/vue/devtools.md

 Wave your hands in the air and shout hooray because Vue Query comes with dedicated devtools! 🥳

+When you begin your Vue Query journey, you'll want these devtools by your side.
+They help visualize all of the inner workings of Vue Query and will likely save you hours of debugging if you find yourself in a pinch!

 ## Component based Devtools (Vue 3)

-It's already integrated, so simply use [devtools v7 (next)](https://github.com/vuejs/devtools-next) for simplicity and convenience.
-Integration with [nuxt-devtools](https://github.com/nuxt/devtools) is in progress and planned for future updates.
-More details can be found in [issue #676](https://github.com/nuxt/devtools/issues/676).

 You can directly integrate the devtools component into your page using a dedicated package.
-Component-based devtools use a framework-agnostic implementation, have more features, and are updated more frequently.
+Component-based devtools use a framework-agnostic implementation and are always up-to-date.

 The devtools component is a separate package that you need to install: